-This can include the cost for airfare, gas, train tickets, rental cars and movers.
+This can include the cost of airfare, gas, train tickets, rental cars and movers.

 Home Sale/Lease Breakage

 If an employee is required to pay a fee for a broken lease or purchase a new home, high-end relocation packages may cover these costs when negotiating relocation expenses.

 It’s up to you what you think is necessary to include for your employee.
 Just keep your new hire’s needs, the cost of living, and your company’s budget in mind when negotiating a relocation package.